tonethar/IGME-330-Spring-2020/projects/project-1.md

   - The app must do something that would be meaningful to the user, allowing them to explore the chosen theme in a compelling way
   - The creator of this app should take this assignment seriously ("engage"!) and do their **best work**
   - Here are some examples of the reverse (e.g. these are *counter examples* to be avoided):
-    - seemingly ignoring many requirements in the [rubric](#rubric) below
+    - not implementing specific requirements in the [rubric](#rubric) below
-    - doing the minimum on many elements of the rubric - for example, writing *exactly* 3 utility functions, creating *exactly* 3 controls, using exactly 3 semantic HTML elements, having exactly 5 CSS style rules ... - rather than letting the amount of these to be driven by what the app requires to work well and look good
+    - meeting "the minimum" on many elements of the rubric - for example, writing *exactly* 3 utility functions, creating *exactly* 3 controls, using exactly 3 semantic HTML elements, having exactly 5 CSS style rules ... - rather than letting the amount of these to be driven by what the app requires to work well and look good
     - copying/pasting CSS styles and layout from the demos and exercises, rather than creating their own
     - mimimal modification/extension of the in-class code that was provided